elliot-wilson/pickebooker/README.md

 ### Overview

-Picklebooker is designed to let you schedule a pickleball court ahead of time.
+Picklebooker is designed to let you schedule a pickleball court without needing to be at your computer at the exact moment the reservation becomes available.
 By providing the `date`, `time`, and optional `court` and `duration` values of the slot you'd like to book, you can schedule a Mac task that will attempt to book it at 9am Central 8 days in advance.
+Your computer _must be awake and logged in_, however, so you may want to install a tool like Caffeinate to keep it from falling asleep when it's trying to make a booking.

 ### The simple way

 The simplest way to run Picklebooker is to double-click the `picklebooker.command` file.
 That will open a small GUI that lets you enter in the arguments for the scheduler.

-If you'd like to move that command file somewhere else on your computer (e.g. to your Desktop), just edit line 2 so that it points to the absolute path of your picklebooker directory (for example, `~/Documents/picklebooker).
+If you'd like to move that command file somewhere else on your computer (e.g. to your Desktop), just edit line 2 so that it points to the absolute path of your picklebooker directory (for example, `~/Documents/picklebooker`).

 ### Running the scripts by hand